RahulPorel/RahulPorel/README.md

 ## About Me

 My name is Rahul Porel, and I'm a self-driven software developer on a learning journery.
-I specialize in technologies such as JavaScript, NodeJs, HTML, CSS, SASS, Webpack, Bootstrap and  Firebase.
-Currently, I am diving into NextJs and ReactJS.
+I specialize in technologies such as JavaScript, NodeJs, React JS, HTML, CSS, Tailwind CSS, Git & GitHub, Redux, Restful Services/ APIs, Bootstrap and Firebase.
+Currently, I am currenlty deep diving into NextJs and FullStack technologies.

 As a self-taught developer, I seek to delve deep into every technology I encounter.
 My approach is centered on crafting solutions that are both simple and clean, even in the face of complex functionalities.

 ### :fire: My Stats :